lauravlad/lauravlad.github.io/_posts/2020-08-27-heart_disease_modeling.markdown

 <img src="https://imgur.com/zdu8h3z.png" class="img-responsive">

-This is my third project with Flatiron Scool of Data Science.

 Mayoclinic defines heart disease as:
 "a range of conditions that affect your heart.
 Diseases under the heart disease umbrella include blood vessel diseases, such as coronary artery disease; heart rhythm problems (arrhythmias); and heart defects you're born with (congenital heart defects), among others.

 The term "heart disease" is often used interchangeably with the term "cardiovascular disease."
 Cardiovascular disease generally refers to conditions that involve narrowed or blocked blood vessels that can lead to a heart attack, chest pain (angina) or stroke.
 Other heart conditions, such as those that affect your heart's muscle, valves or rhythm, also are considered forms of heart disease."

-My goal in this project is to find the best working model for this specific dataset.
+My goal in this project is to find the best performing model for this specific dataset.

 I started working with the Heart.csv dataset found on Kaggle, but soon I found out that some of the features were incondistent with the dataset description.
 For example: the target feature was supposed to have two values: 0 for healthy (no heart disease), and 1 for not healthy (heart disease) but they were somehow switched.
 This was only the begining so I decided to use the dataset dounloaded from <a href="https://archive.ics.uci.edu/ml/datasets/Heart+Disease">here </a>.
 The dataset contains 14 atribute columns and a little over 303 instances.